 Our values include:

-Artistic Excellence – Collaboration – Commitment to the music, one another and personal growth –
+Artistic Excellence • Collaboration • Commitment to the music, one another and personal growth •

-Mutual respect and inclusiveness – Joy of music
+Mutual respect and inclusiveness • Joy of music

-Norman Masonson, often credited as being the “founder” of the SCCYS, was its first conductor.
-Subsequent conductors include Vincent Gomez, Don Adkins, Murray Walker, John Larry Granger, and Nathaniel Berman.
-Don Adkins was conductor of the SCCYS between 1983- 1987.
-Mr. Adkins was on faculty at Bethany College until it closed in 2011 and remains on faculty today at Cabrillo College.
-Prior to Mr. Adkins, Vincent Gomez led the SCCYS.
-Mr. Gomez also conducted both orchestral as well as choral groups while on faculty at Cabrillo College.
-From 1987 to 1993, Murray Walker conducted the SCCYS.
-Mr. Walker currently directs the music programs both at York School in Monterey and at Cavalry Episcopal Church in Santa Cruz.
+Norman Masonson, often credited as being the “founder” of the Santa Cruz County Youth Symphony, was its first conductor.
+Subsequent conductors include Vincent Gomez, Don Adkins, Murray Walker, John Larry Granger, and Nathaniel Berman, our current Music Director.
+Don Adkins was conductor between 1983 and 1987.
+Mr. Adkins was on the faculty of Bethany College until it closed in 2011 and remains on the faculty today at Cabrillo College.
+Prior to Mr. Adkins, Vincent Gomez led the Santa Cruz County Youth Symphony.
+Mr. Gomez also conducted both orchestral and choral groups while on the faculty at Cabrillo College.
+From 1987 to 1993, Murray Walker conducted the Santa Cruz County Youth Symphony.
+Mr. Walker went on to direct the music programs both at York School in Monterey and at Calvary Episcopal Church in Santa Cruz.

-John Larry Granger began conducting the SCCYS in the 1993–94 season and remained its leader for an unprecedented 18 years until 2011.
-Mr. Granger initiated several collaborative projects for the SCCYS.
+John Larry Granger began conducting the Santa Cruz County Youth Symphony in the 1993–94 season and remained its leader for an unprecedented 18 years, until 2011.
+Mr. Granger initiated several collaborative projects for the Youth Symphony.
 When asked to reflect on his years with SCCYS, Mr. Granger states he was “… particularly proud of the combined concerts we did each year with the Youth Music Monterey Orchestra.
-Both orchestras were about the same size, but together we could play some major full symphonic literature that neither orchestra could have performed on its own.
-Also, of course the side by side week with the Santa Cruz County Symphony always proved to be such a worthwhile educational experience.”
+The orchestras were about the same size, but together we could play some major full-symphonic literature that neither orchestra could have performed on its own.
+Also, of course, the side-by-side week with the Santa Cruz Symphony always proved to be such a worthwhile educational experience.”
 Another special concert Mr. Granger recalled featured alumnus Aaron Miller as piano soloist with the orchestra in Rhapsody in Blue and in Beethoven’s Choral Fantasy.
-If you have had school-aged children in the last two decades in Santa Cruz County, they have likely been on a school field trip and enjoyed orchestral music thanks to the tireless efforts of Mr. Granger.
-About 4000 students/teachers per year participate in these entertaining and educational concerts, and often guest artists such as dancers, acrobats, etc. complement the musicians and enrich the overall experience.
-In March 2011, the SCCYS presented a “Tribute to John Larry Granger” during its joint concert with the SCCS, commemorating Mr. Grangers’ eighteen years with the SCCYS.
+If you’ve had school-aged children in the last two decades in Santa Cruz County, they’ve likely been on a school field trip and enjoyed orchestral music thanks to the tireless efforts of Mr. Granger.
+About 4,000 students/teachers per year participate in these entertaining and educational concerts, and often guest artists, such as dancers, acrobats, etc., complement the musicians and enrich the overall experience.
+In March 2011, the Santa Cruz County Youth Symphony presented a “Tribute to John Larry Granger” during its joint concert with the Santa Cruz Symphony, commemorating Mr. Granger’s eighteen years with the orchestra.